mkamran37/CSE-601-Data-mining/project1/Association/Code/README.md

 1. First install all the packages from requirements.txt
 2. Run the program as "python Apriori.py"
 3. At the input prompt, first enter the filename without the extension.
+    3.1 REQUIRES A MAC FOR THE FILEPATH TO BE VALID!!
+FOR WINDOWS, NEED TO CHANGE THE ENTIRE FILEPATH VARIABLE IN main()
 4. Make sure to keep the input file in the "Data" folder
 5. Next, input the minimum support (default = 50%)
 6. For the output of each length frequent itemset, check the corresponding .txt file (e.g., "length1output.txt")